-I am pleased to inform you that Exterran Holdings, Inc. intends to effect the spin-off of Exterran Corporation, a wholly owned subsidiary of Exterran Holdings, through a pro rata stock distribution to holders of Exterran Holdings common stock.
+I am pleased to inform you that, on , 2015, the board of directors of Exterran Holdings, Inc. approved the spin-off of Exterran Corporation, a wholly owned subsidiary of Exterran Holdings, through a pro rata stock distribution to holders of Exterran Holdings common stock.
 Exterran Corporation will own the assets and liabilities associated with Exterran Holdings' international services and global fabrication businesses.
-In connection with the spin-off, Exterran Holdings will change its name to "Archrock, Inc." and will be traded on the New York Stock Exchange under the symbol "AROC."
-References to "Archrock" or "Exterran Holdings" before the spin-off refer to Exterran Holdings, Inc. and after the spin-off refer to Archrock, Inc. Upon the completion of the spin-off, Archrock shareholders will own 100% of the outstanding shares of common stock of Exterran Corporation.
+Upon the completion of the spin-off, Exterran Holdings' shareholders will own 100% of the outstanding shares of common stock of Exterran Corporation.
+In connection with the spin-off, Exterran Holdings will change its name to " " and will be traded on the New York Stock Exchange under the symbol" ."

-The separation will be completed by way of a pro rata distribution of all of the outstanding shares of Exterran Corporation's common stock to Exterran Holdings' shareholders of record as of 5:00 p.m., New York City time, on , 2015, the record date for the distribution.
-Each Exterran Holdings shareholder of record will receive one share of Exterran Corporation's common stock for every two shares of Exterran Holdings common stock held on the record date.
-The distribution date of Exterran Corporation shares is expected to be , 2015.
+The separation will be completed by way of a pro rata distribution of all of the outstanding shares of Exterran Corporation's common stock to Exterran Holdings' shareholders of record as of 5:00 p.m., New York City time, on will receive one share of Exterran Corporation's common stock for every shares of Exterran Corporation shares is expected to be , 2015.
 Shareholder approval of the spin-off is not required, and you do not need to take any action to receive shares of Exterran Corporation's common stock in the spin-off.